 Smith & Nephew initiated a worldwide recall of the metal liner in its R3 Acetabular System in 2012, after reports of loosening, pain, device failure, infection, metal sensitivity and dislocation.
 Almost 4,000 of the metal liners were used in the United States between 2009 and the recall.
 Then, it issued a recall of its Modular SMF and Modular Redapt Revision Femoral Hip System in 2016.

 About 7,700 R3 devices have been implanted worldwide since 2009.
 The device experienced a higher than normal revision rate — 6.3 percent in four years compared with the average of 2.89 percent for primary total hip replacements.
 In the recall, Smith & Nephew stated that the metal liner was not “performing as well” as the company expected and that it was “not satisfied with the clinical results.”

-Complications and Problems with the R3 Acetabular System
+Complications and Problems with Recalled Hips

 The ions can cause local tissue reactions that destroy muscle and bone and spread to other organs.
 Cobalt has also been linked to cardiomyopathy, or heart muscle disease.
 The deterioration of bone and muscle around the implant can lead to loosening and device failure.
 All of these complications have been known to lead to metallosis, which is also known as metal poisoning.

 While there have been no recalls for the OXINIUM ceramic liner of the R3 Acetabular System, the U. S. Food and Drug Administration (FDA) issued a warning in December 2010 to Smith & Nephew for this component.
 Specifically, Smith & Nephew did not follow protocol in documenting manufacturing procedures, including sterilization of the product and machine settings used to manufacture the titanium rings in various ceramic inserts.

 Smith & Nephew Lawsuits

 Almost 4,000 of the R3 Acetabular metal liners were used in the United States between 2009 and the June 1, 2012, recall.
 Because of its metal liner, people who received this implant have suffered a number of complications.
 Studies have already shown that a high number of R3 Acetabular Systems with the metal liner failed prematurely and required revision surgery.
 Smith & Nephew hip lawyers are investigating new claims with the SMF and Redapt Hip Systems.